GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 ### Available Material
 * Introduction Slides about the Sketch Map Tool LINK
-* Just the created map for (pre-printing)
+* 3 Case descritpitons (with precreated Sketch Maps)

+Hint: You can also create your own cases, just prepare a short descrition about the case and the Sketch Maps.

 ### During the exercise:
 #### Introduction:
-- Introduce the idea, the aim and the general workflow of the Skech Map Tool beforehand.If you are focusing on EVCA you might use the [EVCA Skecth Map Tool Slides]()
+- Introduce the idea, the aim and the benfetits of a Sketch Map.
+If you are focusing on EVCA you might use the [EVCA Skecth Map Tool Slides]()
-- Provide access to the needed material
+- Provide access to the needed material.
+- Organize the groups (e.g. create breakout rooms) and assign the groups with their case.
+The group sizes shouldn´t be to big, so every one can contribute.
+For each case facilitators about 2-3 participants and 4-7 particants as community members.

+#### Time for group work:
-- check-in if there are questions or problems.
+- Check-in with the groups if there are questions or problems.
+- Prepare the presentation tool for the Wrap-Up.

 #### Wrap up:
 - Take some time at the end to wrap up and that several people present their result map
 - Summarize challenges of participatory mapping approach
 - Discuss Benefits of showing results as a map
-- Time to for Open questions.
+- Time for Open questions.
 ::::

+## Background

+### EVCA
+Sketch Maps are part of the Enhanced Vulnerability and Capacity Assessment (EVCA) Toolbox https://preparecenter.org/site/evca/toolbox/.

+### Benefits of the Sketch Map

+#### During the data collection:
+- Maps provide orientation and can guide discussions
+- With the sketching you achieve an immediate visualization of local knowledge.

+#### After the data collection:
+- Displaying and sharing the result

-## Step-by step introduction for participants
+## Step-by-step introduction for participants

 link where you can download this part as a short pdf to hand it to participants

 ## Exercise: Roleplay

-### Background

-3 different cases
-To do: what shouzld be mapped in this axercise?
-Report risks?
-Report challenges?
-Map vulnerabilities?

---> wir sdollten vielleicht auf eine der EVCA maps abzielen zB Capacity und Vulnerability Map oder Exoosure and Hazard map
+The particpatory mapping with the Sketch Maps is the key part of using the Sketch Map Tool.
+The usability of your collected data depends on the local knowledge of the particpants and how it is captured iwth markings on the maps.
+The idea of this exercise is to recreate such a mapping session by this to learn more about challenges druign the Mapping.

+The facilitaotrs are doing a EVCA in one of the prepared case areas and focusing creating a exposure ans hazard map.
+The community memberes are taking part in this mapping, providing infromation but also have their own concerns or challenges.

-### Prepare the roleplay and start discussion
+### 1. Prepare for the roleplay

 Seperate into groups.
-For each case study there should be two groups: One group represents the community members and on group represents the facilitators.
+For each case study there should be two groups: One group represents the community members (4-7 particants) and on group represents the facilitators ( 2-3 participants).
 If your total group is too big, you can use case studies twice.

-Read the case study carefully.
+1. Read the case study carefully.
+2. Get into your role.
+Discuss with your group (the community memebers or the facilitators) and perpare yourself what you need to do during the mapping.

 __Facilitators__